dy1z/docs/content/docs/development/nodejs.md

 ## Env Config

-You should always provide the `render()` method with a _full_ Maizzle config object.
+You must provide the `render()` method with a _full_ Maizzle config object.

-This means that if you want to use the default `config.production.js` that Maizzle comes with (which only contains options that need to be different from the base config), you should first merge it with the base `config.js` and provide _that_ in the options object of the `render()` method.
+This means that if you want to use the default `config.production.js` that Maizzle comes with (which only contains options that need to be different from the base config), you need to first merge it with the base `config.js` and provide _that_ in the options object of the `render()` method.

 We can do this with the [`deepmerge`](https://www.npmjs.com/package/deepmerge) package.